-Print Name Date Adopted Review Date

 Signed

+Print Name Chair of Committee

-22nd April 2013 Reviewed April 2021 and then annually
+Date Adopted 22nd April 2013

+Review Date Reviewed April 2021 and then annually

 Babysitting Policy

 The nursery does not provide a childcare service outside of our normal operational times.
 We do, however, understand that parents sometimes ask nursery staff to babysit for them, and this policy has been implemented to clarify our position.